Last updated on July 3rd, 2023 at 10:36 am

 b.
 Knocked up became Slightly Pregnant in South America and Very Pregnant in Italy.
 But, is there such a thing as being slightly or very pregnant?

 These are just some of the stories you’ll find in the book.
 They are all very well-written, well-researched, entertaining and most of them, very surprising.
 If you haven’t read it, please buy it and, if you like it, like we did, share it.
 We want to thank the authors for compiling these amazing stories and for sharing them with the translation community and the world.
-May this be the beginning of so many other books that point out the importance of translation and interpretation services day by day and in some crucial moments of life.
+May this be the beginning of so many other books that point out the importance of translation and interpretation services daily and in some crucial moments of life.
 Well done!